Zamboanga del Norte: Demographics

 The population of Zamboanga del Norte in the 2020 census was 1,047,455 people, with a density of sigfig 1,047,455/7,301.00.
 Dipolog is the most populated locality in the province, followed by the town of Sindangan and city of Dapitan.

 The main language spoken is Cebuano.
-Other languages include Chavacano, Subanon, Tagalog, and English.
+Other languages include Chavacano, Subanon, Tausūg, Samal, Filipino, and English.

 Religion

 The predominant religion was Islam until the Spanish regime took over the region and spread Christianity with the help of the church's mission orders like the Jesuits, Augustinians, and Dominicans.
 The province's first martyr of faith, soon to be raised as a saint, in Mindanao island was Padre Francesco Palliola, S.J.
 He was a Jesuit missionary from Nola, Italy, and was assigned to Zamboanga Peninsula.
 He was active as a missionary in Lubungan (Katipuan), Zamboanga del Norte, Iligan, Dapitan, and met his martyrdom at the barrio of Ponot, now a town of Jose Dalman.
 Roman Catholicism is a significant majority with about 50% adherence.
-The province has one diocese – the Roman Catholic Diocese of Dipolog under the Archdiocese of Ozamiz, covering the entire province.
+The province has one diocese – the Roman Catholic Diocese of Dipolog under the Archdiocese of Ozamis, covering the entire province.
 There are also followers of other Christian sects.

 Government

 Officials

-These are the officials after the local elections of 2022:
+These are the officials after the local elections of 2025: